 We decided to eat at Bar Bocce because they have great pizzas and a beautiful outdoor patio with a view of the Bay.
 Sometimes when I see views of the city, it still takes me a heartbeat to remember that I live here.
 It's almost like it's too beautiful to be my home.
 We ordered a ton of food - the salt cod fritters, kale/almond salad, chicken/couscous salad, beet salad, mushroom pizza, and some other kind of pizza that I didn't eat because I was stuffed!

 They ordered blood orange sangria which looked so pretty and I had a nonalcoholic beer.
 I love it when people save room to order desserts.
-Brittany ordered the bread pudding and I told her that it's an under-appreciated treat!
+My friend ordered the bread pudding and I told her that it's an under-appreciated treat!
 She let me have a bite and it was absolutely perfect.
 Seriously - order it!